National Intercollegiate Women's Fencing Association

 The National Intercollegiate Women's Fencing Association (NIWFA) is a women's collegiate fencing organization in the United States.
 The organization was founded as the IWFA in 1929 by two New York University students, Julia Jones and Dorothy Hafner, and Betsy Ross, a student at Cornell University who based the organization on the male Intercollegiate Fencing Association.

 History

 The IWFA became the "National Intercollegiate Women's Fencing Association" in 1964 and called for a national championship, which it conducted annually among its membership.
 From 1980 through 1982, a national championship was also administered by the Association for Intercollegiate Athletics for Women.
+NIWFA title competition was held in addition to the AIAW championships and the NCAA women's championships from 1982 to 1989.
+In 1990, the NCAA combined its men's and women's team championships.
+Starting in 2026, the NCAA again conducts a separate women’s fencing championship.